kineticadb/charts/docs/Advanced/ingress_nginx_config.md

 It is then necessary to create the required Ingress CRs by hand.
 Below is a list of the Ingress paths that need to be exposed along with sample ingress-nginx CRs.

+## General Considerations

+### Kinetica Services

+When setting up your own ingress routes, you can utilize the Kubernetes services created by the Kinetica Operators.
+The services for the database are in the format `CLUSTERNAME-service-rankN.NAMESPACE.svc.cluster.local` where `CLUSTERNAME` is the name of the KineticaCluster resource for the cluster and `N` is the number of the database rank.

+### Ports

+The ports on each Pod and Service are the standard port numbers for Kinetica.
+Because the Operators use LDAP for authentication, you should route your ingress for API calls to the :8082 port on each service with the path `/gpudb-N` where `N` is the number of the rank.

+### Required Routes

+When the API must be accessible from outside of the cluster, clients MUST be able to connect to rank0 (head rank), and optionally will need to be able to connect to the worker ranks (rank1+) in order to perform multi-head operations.
+Ranks should be accessible externally at the path `FQDN/CLUSTERNAME/gpudb-N`.

 ## Required Ingress Routes

 ### Ingress Routes